 The second piece fits directly into this scientific view: I love to learn about how things work.
 This was a leading factor pushing me towards engineering when I was a kid in high school.
-Although I’m glad to end up in pharmacy, there are just as many mechanisms of drugs, disease and the body to understand and feed my interest.
+Although I’m glad to end up in the pharmacy, there are just as many mechanisms of drugs, disease, and the body to understand and feed my interest.
 But I had no idea to the degree with which a deep and thorough knowledge of fundamental mechanisms plays into understanding everything else to come in medicine and pharmacy.
-I mean, of course I should have known, but I was a naive cocky little shit.
+I mean, of course, I should have known, but I was a naive cocky little shit.

 If the scientific method is my door through pharmacy/medicine, physiology and pharmacology are the keys.
 They must go hand in hand.
 When one holds onto a therapeutic dogma like loop diuretics in acute pulmonary edema, pharmacology (with physiology) is the prevailing logic.
-Yet, I find it challenging to have discussions with residents or other professionals who forget these fundamentals, and end up relying on what is dictated in the guidelines or what they remember from a teacher or preceptor.
+Yet, I find it challenging to have discussions with residents or other professionals who forget these fundamentals and end up relying on what is dictated in the guidelines or what they remember from a teacher or preceptor.
 What’s worse is that we are now teaching the guidelines in school rather than teaching fundamentals.
-For any students, or residents out there- you will have a very difficult time with me (or anyone else) if you can’t talk to me about what beta-blockers have to do with calcium.
+For any students or residents out there- you will have a very difficult time with me (or anyone else) if you can’t talk to me about what beta-blockers have to do with calcium.
 Sure, you’ll get by in professional life, but there will come a stopping point.
 I could care less what CHEST says.
-If you know the pharmacology and pathophysiology, and can challenge your ideas with primary literature, I guarantee you can predict what the guidelines will say.
+If you know the pharmacology and pathophysiology and can challenge your ideas with primary literature, I guarantee you can predict what the guidelines will say.
 Furthermore, you’d be able to predict how they would change in the future.